Board of directors, management committee, advisory board, or board committee: Where are you sitting?

 Board of Directors

-Whether a for-profit or not-for-profit, the board is responsible for the sound and prudent corporate governance of the organisation – ensuring the system of structures, rights, duties, and obligations by which corporations are directed and controlled meet legal and ethical requirements.
+Whether a for-profit or not-for-profit, the board is responsible for the sound and prudent governance of the organisation – ensuring the system of structures, rights, duties, and obligations by which corporations are directed and controlled meet legal and ethical requirements.

 Board of Trustees